mm80843/T3.5/docs/Benef/PBN__Benef_178.md

 ## Articles mentionning this Benefit

 * [Ten questions concerning occupant health in buildings during normal operations and extreme events including the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_38.md)

+## Name of the Benefit

+Smart building technologies improve comfort and convenience, allowing for personalized control and monitoring of the indoor environment.